The blood orange compote or Sicilian red oranges.

 a Sicilian specialty.

-• Place the oranges in the bowl with 3:1 pectin or peeled apple pieces, the sweetener or sugar, close with the measuring cup, and blend turbo 2 sec for 2 times; if you prefer a creamier compote, you can blend more.
+Put the oranges in the bowl with the pectin 3:1 or the peeled apple pieces, the sweetener, or the sugar, close with the measuring cup, and blend turbo for 2 sec twice; if you prefer a creamier compote, you can blend more.

-• Place the basket on the lid and cook for 25 min at 212°F counter-clockwise speed 1.
+Place the basket on the lid and cook 25 min at 212°F counterclockwise speed 1.

 Then another 5 min at Varoma temperature, place the basket on the lid speed 1

-• This compote will not appear very thick as usual because the oranges contain a lot of water, but once cooled, you will see that the consistency will be optimal.
+This compote will not appear very dense as usual because oranges contain a lot of water, but once cooled, you will see that the consistency will be optimal.

-When the compote is cooked, transfer it into the previously sterilized jars, close the lids, and invert them to create a vacuum.
+When the compote is cooked, transfer it to the previously sterilized jars, close the lids, and invert them to vacuum seal.

 The blood orange compote